eriklarson12/House-Price-Prediction-in-Southern-California/README.md

 LINK: https://www.kaggle.com/datasets/ted8080/house-prices-and-images-socal/code

 ### Literature Review
-Supervised regression and ensemble methods properly predict housing prices.
-Ihre and Engström [2] found Random Forest outperformed k-NN, while Truong [3] showed combining traditional and advanced models improves accuracy.
-Earlier work shows evaluation metrics for regression [1].
-Most studies focus on numeric features, rarely using unsupervised methods like clustering or PCA to detect patterns and outliers.
-Our project uses this to predict Southern California housing prices accurately.
+Prior research has explored ML approaches for predicting housing prices.
+Ihre and Engström [2] found Random Forest outperformed k-Nearest Neighbors on the Ames dataset, while Truong et al. [3] showed combining traditional and ensemble methods improves accuracy when features are carefully selected.
+These studies focus on numeric and structural features and rarely use unsupervised techniques.
+Clustering and PCA can reveal latent structures, like neighborhood clusters or price bands, enhancing predictions [2], [3].
+Outlier detection can further improve accuracy.
+Our project integrates these insights into a supervised pipeline to predict Southern California housing prices using the 2021 Kaggle dataset [1], aiming for higher accuracy and interpretable key price drivers.

 ---